Amsterdam-Internships/Fence-Detection/README.md

 ## Usage

 To create the visualisation linked above, run [inference.py](./scripts/inference.py) (params can be adjusted in the file itself).
 This creates a GeoJSON file which can be read and plotted accordingly.
-The visualisation linked above was made using the notebook [visualisation-predictions.ipynb])(./notebooks/visualisation-predictions.ipynb).
+The visualisation linked above was made using the notebook [visualisation-predictions.ipynb](./notebooks/visualisation-predictions.ipynb).

 ## Training a Model
 To train a model, we refer to the [models](./models) folder.
-Model params, dataset references, and output directories can be specified in [config.py](./models/config.py).
-Then simply run [train.py](./models/train.py)
+Model parameters, dataset references, and output directories can be specified in [config.py](./models/config.py).
+Then simply run [train.py](./models/train.py).

 <!-- ## How it works -->